Bea-ro/09-complete-server/README.md

 ## Endpoints realted to https://localhost:4001/api
-*(auth) in description indicates that authentication is required for the request
+Authentication is required for the requests whose description cointains (auth).

 Page not found example: https://localhost:4001/api/autor